ahvonenj/mysql-update-insert-transform/README.md

 - Implemented a shareable link generation
 - Implemented SQL to ajax transform
 - Implemented ajax to SQL transform
-- Fixed some edge cases with queries and ajax
+- Fixed some edge cases with queries and ajax that broke the app

 # Examples